hibernate/query-validator/README.md

    classpath of your project.
 2. Annotate a package, class, or method with `@CheckHQL`.

-Then the validator with check any static string argument of
+Then the validator will check any static string argument of

 - the `createQuery()` method or
 - the `@NamedQuery()` annotation